matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

                    -- Tony Hoare
 ```

-So yeah.
-It is tricky working at the bottom of everybody else's
+It is tricky working at the bottom of everybody else's stuff, being a
-stuff.
-Being a language designer, and working on languages.
-And it
+language designer, and working on languages.
+And it is something that
-is something that anyone who does it takes very seriously.
-And it is
+anyone who does it takes very seriously.
+And it is super stressful,
-super stressful, because you just do not want to make mistakes.
+because you just do not want to make mistakes.

 But they happen.
 So let us talk about N dollar mistakes.
-So I am
+So we are
 going to start with this quote from Tony Hoare, who said that null
 references were his billion dollar mistake.
-And they led to all kind
+And they led to all kinds
 of exploits in languages like C, and things like that down the line.
 And of course they still exist.
 And we still have nulls, although we
 have Java's memory system, which makes them not necessarily exploit